How to Decide on a Major: These 5 Questions Will Help

 What is something that you love to talk about?
 Something your friends might even roll their eyes at and say, “oh boy, don’t get him started.”
 What are the topics that you are passionate about?
 (Think about your personal experiences.)
 And don’t just stop at one.
 Your career could be a branch off of one of these topics, or even a path to solve the problem you address.

 When did you last feel alive?

 Take your time to answer this.
 When were you last working on a project that got you in “the groove.”
 When did you last feel like you were thriving in a task?
 (It doesn’t have to be related to a job or vocation!)
 Have you ever had the thought, “THIS is what I was made to do?”

 Think big picture.
 Where do you see yourself in 10 years?
 20?
 50?

 Ask yourself, who do you want to be then?
 Don’t necessarily think about the job you’re working, think about the person you want to be.
 How do you get there?
-Pursue a major and a job while keeping your 50-year-old self in mind.
-And remember– a college major is not a pigeon hole– it doesn’t have to be the only means toward an end.
+Keep your 50-year-old self in mind while you consider how to decide on a major.
+And remember– a college major is not a pigeonhole– it doesn’t have to be the only means toward an end.
 Instead, see it as a step of developing in a broad sense.
 (Most college graduates don’t even go into jobs in their field anyway!)

 What are you freakishly good at?

 Think about the tasks/skills that come naturally to you.
 These are the things that you watch other people attempt, and say, “I could do that so much faster/better/more efficiently.”
 It’s good to think about this when choosing a major or field of study, because although we like to think we will be better and more marketable with more skills, we will be well served to be a master of few.
 Mastering skills you already have an affinity for will ease the process and make higher education more enjoyable for you!